 From Wikipedia, the free encyclopedia.

 ćevapčići (ћевапчићи) or ćevapi (ћевапи) are a Balkan food made of minced meat, variously spiced, typical of the cuisine of the countries of the Balkan Peninsula.
-They are also widely spread in North-Eastern Italy (in the provinces of Trieste, Gorizia, Udine), Austria, and other territories bordering with former Yugoslavia.
-They are also widely spread in Romania under the name mici.
+They are also widely spread in North-Eastern Italy (in Trieste, Gorizia, Udine), Austria, and other territories bordering with former Yugoslavia.
+They are also commonly spread in Romania under the name mici.

 How to make ćevapčići

 They appear as cylindrical patties with a diameter of a couple of centimeters and a length of 7/8 centimeters.
 More rounded versions are also standard, usually made of finely minced beef and lamb, seasoned with salt, spices, and herbs, and cooked on the barbecue, grill, or skillet.
 Their filling is traditionally onion (typically white) cut into cubes or rings, ajvar, a spicy sauce made of ground red peppers and spices, or kajmak, a creamy dairy product typical of the Balkans.

 A variation sees them coated in flour and browned in a pan.
 It is possible to have them with a cheese ball, served on a plate or inside a loaf of bread on request.

 In Bosnia and Herzegovina, typical Sarajevo’s ćevapčići are traditional street food served in unique bread shapes called somun.